On a problem of A. Weil: Introduction

-To recover the Legendre lamination from its slope, one needs to specify the number and type of the boundary components of the lamination \cite{CaB}.
+To recover a lamination from $\theta$, one needs to specify the number and type of the boundary components of the lamination [Casson \& Bleiler 1988] \cite{CaB}.
 Let $g=g(N)$ be the genus of the modular surface and $\Delta=(k_1,\dots,k_m)$ a finite set of the positive integers and half-integers, such that $\sum k_i=2g-2$.
-The $\Delta$ is called a {\it singularity data} of the lamination.
-Our main result is the following rigidity theorem. \begin{thm} There exists a one-to-one correspondence between the topological conjugacy classes of the Legendre laminations $\lambda\in\Lambda(X_0(N))$ and pairs $(\Theta,\Delta)$, where $\Theta\equiv \theta~mod~GL(2,{\Bbb Z})$ is the equivalence class of positive irrationals modulo the action of the matrix group $GL(2,{\Bbb Z})$ and $\Delta$ the singularity data of $\lambda$. \end{thm} The article is organized as follows.
-In section 1 the geodesic laminations are reviewed.
-Theorem \ref{thm1} is proved in section 2.
-Our section 3 is reserved for a reference on the continued fractions and modular surfaces.
+The $\Delta$ is called a {\it singularity data} of the lamination; see Section 2.3 for the details.
+Our main result is the following existence and rigidity theorem. \begin{thm} For each $N\ge 1$ there exists a continuum of the Legendre laminations $\lambda\in\Lambda(X_0(N))$; their topological types are bijective with the pairs $(\Theta,\Delta)$, where $\Theta\equiv \theta~mod~GL(2,{\Bbb Z})$ is the equivalence class of irrationals modulo the action of the matrix group $GL(2,{\Bbb Z})$ and $\Delta$ the singularity data of $\lambda$. \end{thm} The article is organized as follows.
+In Section 2 the geodesic laminations are reviewed.
+Theorem \ref{thm1} is proved in Section 3.